Disasters are a critical threat to positive child development and they are increasing in severity and frequency.

 TKiD Phase 2 (underway now) focuses on building partnerships and an action plan to respond to the recommendations of the Phase 1 report.

-FUNDERS AND PHILANTHROPISTS: Are you interested in tangible projects that will improve the disaster management system for children and young people?
-Hear from Thriving Queensland Kids Partnership Convenor Michael Hogan and JVT CEO Lea-Anne Bradley about how Thriving Kids in Disasters is progressing with action planning in response to the findings from the recently released TKiD report.
+Thriving Queensland Kids Partnership Convenor Michael Hogan and JVT CEO Lea-Anne Bradley held a briefing in October 2024 about how Thriving Kids in Disasters is progressing with action planning in response to the findings from the recently released TKiD report.

 Beyond the urgent response in a crisis, there are many opportunities for us to reduce trauma and support the resilience and wellbeing of children and young people.
 Some of the resources identified to help with this (so far) are listed below.